aineko-m/iveeCore/README.md

 ## Future Plans
 Currently iveeCore misses support for reverse engineering and T3 production chains, so this is an area where there is likely going to be improvements.
-Something for calculating ore compression would be nice.
+Something for calculating ore compression would be nice, too.
 I'll try to keep improving iveeCores structuring, API and test coverage.
 I also want to write a more comprehensive manual.
 I'm open to suggestions and will also consider patches for inclusion.
 If you find bugs, have any other feedback or are "just" a user, please post in this thread: [https://forums.eveonline.com/default.aspx?g=posts&t=292458](https://forums.eveonline.com/default.aspx?g=posts&t=292458)

 ## FAQ
 Q: What were the beginnings of iveeCore?
 A: In early 2012 I began writing my own indy application in PHP.
 I had been using the [Invention Calculator Plugin](http://oldforums.eveonline.com/?a=topic&threadID=1223530) for EvEHQ, but with the author going AFG and the new EvEHQ v2 having a good but not nearly flexible enough calculator for my expanding industrial needs, I decided to build my own.
 The application called "ivee" grew over time and well beyond the scope of it's predecessor.
-In the end it was rewritten from scratch three times, until I was happy with the overall structure.
+In the end it was rewritten from scratch two and a half times, until I was happy with the overall structure.
 Eventually I decided I wanted to release the part of the code that provided general useful functionality, without revealing too much of ivee's secret sauce.
 So I put in some effort into separating and generalizing the code dealing with SDE DB interaction and Type classes into the library which now is iveeCore.

 Q: What's the motivation for releasing iveeCore?